 2. End Stay At Home Orders

-We really didn’t have a national stay at home order in place that accounted for the entire country for a long period.
-While some business restrictions are still in place, especially here in California again, for the most part, the current stay at home orders isn’t the same as it was in March, April, and the first half of May.
+We really didn’t have a national stay-at-home order in place that accounted for the entire country for a long period.
+While some business restrictions are still in place, especially here in California again, for the most part, the current stay-at-home orders aren’t the same as it was in March, April, and the first half of May.
 Also, we are learning to live with this virus as best as we can.
-We had many people talking about of a W shape economy downturn happening, which I didn’t agree with for this reason.
+We had many people talking about a W shape economy downturn happening, which I didn’t agree with for this reason.

 The fear of the virus simply can’t be replicated, working from the longest economic expansion ever.

 Let me give you an example.
 Here in Irvine, even though the State of CA had some new restrictions, people are not acting as they did in March and April.
 Nobody is hoarding toilet paper in scale as they did back then; the fear of not knowing what is happening next isn’t freezing people anymore.
 As a country, we are starting to learn to live and consume goods and services with an active virus in our economy.
 While this isn’t an optimal full capacity operating economy, we started to live again.
 We still have a personal savings rate and disposable income above Pre Covid19 era with real income without transfer payments coming back as over 12,000,000 jobs have been regained.
 Giving people money works in a recession, let’s not forget this the next time around.